 - Applicable Bible studies

-If you are ready to learn how to study the Bible independently and dig deep into Scripture even without a study guide, the Scripture Confident through the Bible course is for you!
+If you are ready to learn how to study the Bible independently and dig deep into Scripture even without a study guide, the Scripture Confident through the Bible series is for you!

 Build a framework for studying the Bible well: